studio-mcp/studio/README.md

 # Studio MCP

-Make any CLI into a single tool MCP server.
+Make any CLI into an AI tool with `studio` MCP server.

-> Bright Studio Apt – No Walls, No Rules – $0/mo OBO.
+> Bright Studio Apt – Just enough, nothing more – $0/mo OBO.
 >
-> No questions.
-Cash only.
-Basement-ish.
-Just enough, nothing more.
->
-> Text 404 to /dev/null for more details!
+> Text 404 for more details!

 ## What's Included?

-`studio` is the simplest possible [stdio](https://modelcontextprotocol.io/docs/concepts/transports) [Model Context Protocol](https://modelcontextprotocol.io/) server.
+`studio` is the simplest possible way to add CLI tools that you AI Agent can use right now.
+Built on the [Model Context Protocol](https://modelcontextprotocol.io/), `studio` spawns a single tool mcp server with your command.

-Everything after the `studio` command will be turned into an MCP tool that runs just that command when called by Cursor, Claude, etc.
+The tool turns verything after the `studio` command into an MCP tool that runs thr command when called by Cursor, Claude, etc.

-`studio` is great for debugging MCPs or providing custom scripts to your LLM without having to deal with MCP.
+`studio` is great for patching CLIs into Claude, debugging MCPs or providing custom scripts to your LLM without having to deal with MCP.

-It uses a very simple Mustache-like template syntax in order to tell the LLM how to use your MCP command.
+It uses a very simple Mustache-like template syntax to provide inputs and descriptions telling the LLM how to use your command.

 ```sh
 $ npx -y @studio-mcp/studio command "{{ required_argument # Description of argument }}" "[optional_args... # any array of arguments]"